 Once you've created the Company Contract you are able to Edit Item Prices on this Contract.
 Editing Prices in Company Contracts is the same as editing them in Default Contracts.
 It's important NOT to pick an Addendum for a Customer Contract.

-If you are creating a Child Contract you will need to specify the "Parent Contract" to inherit from.
+If you are creating a Child Contract, you will need to specify which "Parent Contract" to inherit from.
 For more info on Parent and Child Contracts check out this Support Article.

 To create a contract for an arbitrary group of locations:

 In order to apply a single set of prices to any group of locations (not just to the entire Company), you will need to create a Default Contract for a "filter group."

 First, create a filter group with the locations that you want: